JimmyRespawn/PassionNano/productblog/content/blog/iptvfluenttos.md

 ## 3. Ownership and Intellectual Property

-The App and all related intellectual property — including but not limited to its code, design, trademarks, and content — are owned by `JimmyRespawn`.
+The App and all related intellectual property — including but not limited to its code, design, and content — are owned by `JimmyRespawn`.
 You may not copy, modify, distribute, reverse-engineer, or reproduce any part of the App without explicit permission.

 ## 4. Usage Requirements